Retirement income statistics: what is the average retirement income in the US?

 Will my retirement income be enough?

-According to a Schwarb participant study, the average American with a 401(k) thinks they’ll need $1.7 million to retire, and half thought they would be able to reach this goal.
+A Schwarb participant study put this even higher, stating that the average American with a 401(k) thinks they’ll need $1.7 million to retire and half thought they would be able to reach this goal.

 However, most people aren’t investing enough to reach this retirement income goal.